HistoricEngland/H.API/DirectAPISubmissionDocumentation.md

 ## Overview

-This document outlines the steps required to submit records to our service using OAuth authentication into the Heritage Gateway.
+This document outlines the steps required to submit Heritage Gateway Record (HGR) compliant records to Historic England (HE) via a RESTful API provided by HE using OAuth authentication.

 ## Authentication